 The next name in the list of the World’s smallest birds is Tropical Parula, this bird is also known as New World Warbler.
 These Tropical Parula, about 11 centimeters long, are mainly found in Mexico and Southern Texas.
 The upper part of their body is blue in color, while the lower parts are bright yellow in color and their wings are covered with white stripes.

 The colors of the Female Tropical Parula are slightly less bright than that of the Male Tropical Parula.
 There are 14 subspecies of Tropical Parula found all over the world.
 These birds are also omnivores, usually subsisting on insects, spiders, and berries as their morsel.

 Very small in size and quite cute in appearance, these birds called Bananaquit are found mainly in Central and South America.
 Their 41 sub-species are found all over the world.
 The upper part of the body of the Bananaquit is dark brown and the lower part is bright yellow in color.

-Their diet mainly consists of nectar of flowers and fruits.
-Bananaquit generally prefer to make their perch in the park.
+Their diet mainly consists of nectar from flowers and fruits.
+Bananaquit generally prefers to make their perch in the park.
 Let us assume that their population in the forests is negligible.